DOT OIG finds no benefit to restart restrictions

 The nighttime periods raised concerns in the trucking industry, including increased congestion during daytime traffic hours.
 As a result, Congress suspended FMCSA’s enforcement of the two provisions of the 34-hour restart rule and required the agency to conduct a study of the operational, safety, health, and fatigue impacts of the rule.

-J. J. Keller's Hours of Service Driver Training - Online Training teaches all current Hours-of-Service rules drivers must comply with.
+J. J. Keller offers several Hours of Service Driver Training courses covering current hours-of-service rules drivers must comply with.

 J. J. Keller's FREE Transportation SafetyClicks™ email newsletter brings quick-read safety and compliance news right to your email box.